Open-Source-Satellite/Mercury-GS/README.md

 # Mercury-GS
 An Open Source Ground Station Terminal.

 For those who are new to the Space Industry and it's terminology, please refer to the [Background](#Background) section.
+Also refer to the [OSSAT Glossary](/OSSAT%20Glossary.pdf) for explanations of any terminology.
 Otherwise head to [User Setup](#user-setup) if you want to use the software, or [Development Setup](#development-setup) if you want to develop.

 **NOTE: This software is not representative of what would be used for a real mission.